Biology Doctor of Philosophy Degree

 This examination consists of an oral defense of a research proposal prepared by the student.
 The proposal and the student's preparation for this research are evaluated.
 The research proposal is a detailed document outlining the background and the proposed conduct of a piece of research designed to answer a significant question (or series of significant questions) in modern biology.
-This examination should be taken by the end of the 5th semester in residence and must be taken by the end of the 6th semester in residence.
+This examination should be taken by the end of the 4th semester in residence and must be taken before the start of the 5th semester in residence.
 Based on the student’s performance the Dissertation Committee will recommend that the student: 1) unconditionally pass; 2) conditionally pass with remedial work to be completed within 6 months; 3) fail and be allowed to retake and pass the exam within 6 months; 4) fail and be allowed to apply to the M.S. program; or 5) fail and be dismissed from the departmental graduate program.

 In advance of taking this examination, the student will nominate to the Graduate Programs Committee, a chair and at least three additional faculty members to serve as the Dissertation Committee.
 When appropriate, one member of the committee may be an expert in the student's field from another department of this University or from another academic institution.
 The examination will be conducted by the student's Dissertation Committee.